orange-cloudfoundry/aggregadantur/README.md

 For triggering aggregation you must pass either:

-- The header `X-Aggregator-Mode: aggregate`
+- The HTTP header `X-Aggregator-Mode: aggregate`
-- The get parameter on url `aggregator_mode=aggregate`: `http://localhost?aggregator_mode=aggregate`
+- The GET parameter on URL `aggregator_mode=aggregate`: `http://localhost?aggregator_mode=aggregate`

-When aggregating you will get json in this format:
+When aggregating you will get JSON in this format:

 ```json
 {